-He studied sociology at the University of California, San Diego, and became interested in Chicano and Latin American history, as well as the study of social inequality in society.
+He studied sociology at the University of California, San Diego, and became interested in Latin American history as well as the study of social inequality in society.
 After receiving his bachelor’s degree, he worked as a bilingual elementary school teacher in National City, California.
 He continued his studies at Stanford University, where he obtained his Ph.D. in Education in 1990.

 Dr. Stanton-Salazar served as Associate Professor of Education in the Rossier School of Education at the University of Southern California from 2000 to 2011.
 He served as Assistant Professor of Sociology at the University of California, San Diego, from 1990 to 2000.
 Throughout his career, he has been involved in social justice movements, student advocacy, and the educational experiences of students of color.
 During the course of his years as university professor and researcher, he was awarded six fellowships by distinguished institutions for his extraordinary commitment to research on social inequality and Latina/o students, including a fellowship by the Woodrow Wilson International Center for Scholars, Washington, D.C.
 (Visiting Scholar Fellowship, 2003-2004).